 And if he strikes her now, how did the burning come to be, since burning as we saw would apparently require the fireplace to have heated up.
-I have not confirmed this but I have seen it suggested… In that scenario it was either already lit by the time Julia went into the room (this does not exclude Wallace as the killer) and was beaten, or was lit and left on while Julia entertained a guest and had heated up quite naturally…
+I have not confirmed this but I have seen it suggested… In that scenario it was either already lit by the time Julia went into the room (this does not exclude Wallace as the killer) and was beaten, her body was left on the hot fireclays, or the fire was lit and left on while Julia entertained a guest and had heated up quite naturally…

-A forensic expert I consulted with said they believe Julia was somewhere around the region McFall said she was, and that the attacker was stood in front of the fireplace:
+One forensic expert I consulted with said they believe Julia was somewhere around the region McFall said she was (on the left of the room) and that the attacker was stood in front of the fireplace:

 “I think it’s very likely the first blow would have been the largest hit, the details of the subsequent blows are consistent with the blood and brain leaving the skull cavity on the rug.
 From the blood spatter, the most likely position of the attacker would be in front of the fireplace, I don’t see any spatter on the right hand wall which would corroborate this.
 It’s possible the weapon was quite long, which would explain the high force of the injury, and so they may have been further from the seat than one might initially consider.”